 This special exception criterion applies to the Subject Crossing.
-The census tract that the Subject Crossing overlaps with has a median income that is lower than both the Ward's median income and Pima County's median income (see Appendix H).
+Three census tracts overlap with the Subject Crossing, and all three tracts have a median income that is lower than both the Ward's median income and Pima County's median income (see Appendix H).
 The cost of installing electric infrastructure is passed onto all TEP customers.
 An increase in customers' electric bills has an impact on all households, and lower-income households will be disproportionately impacted by a higher monthly electric bill.